eleumasc/jalproxy/README.md

 ## Run

- - Open a terminal and run the command `node index.js`
+ - Open a terminal and run the command `node index.js ...JALANGI_ARGS`